CS2613-FA23/explorationactivity1-AlarmWalker/README.md

 ## 1. Package/Library

-This sample program demonstrates the usage of the following Python libraries:
+This sample program demonstrates the usage of the following Python library:

 - `BeautifulSoup` (from `bs4`) for parsing and navigating HTML content.
-- `requests` for making HTTP requests to web pages.

 ## 2. How to Run